ASC 842: Long-Term vs Short-Term Leases

 Before you jump into negotiations, it's best to know how calculating leases will play a role and the best practices to follow to ensure your organization remains in compliance with accounting standards.

-Long-term commercial leases are typically five to 10 years in duration.
-You might think it’s early, but when your lease has nine months to one year remaining, that’s the perfect time to start the renewal process.
+Real estate and finance teams should begin the long-term lease renewal process nine to twelve months before expiration to allow time to review market rates, evaluate alternative spaces, and negotiate from a position of strength rather than urgency.
 By starting early, you can spend time reviewing other types of leases, gauge future market rates, and predict the most apropos rates for your business.
-Arming yourself with this information early puts you in the driver’s seat come renegotiations.
+Arming yourself with this information early puts you in the driver's seat come renegotiations.

 This is nowhere truer than with long-term commercial property leases.
 For example, say you wait till the last minute to do your research and begin discussing options.
 If you can't reach an agreement with your landlord, you need to find a new business location.
 Planning and funding a household move is difficult—planning and funding a company move is downright expensive and time-consuming.
 Waiting too close to the lease expiry leaves little time to find a new location or discuss updating your lease options should you need to—which could mean accepting less-than-favorable lease conditions or opting to swap your long-term lease for a month-to-month lease.

-Thankfully, you can opt to apply short-term lease classification lease classes—not just individual leases—under ASC 842.
+Short-term leases qualifying for the practical expedient under ASC 842 do not need to be recognized on the balance sheet, simplifying accounting and reducing reported lease liabilities for leases of 12 months or fewer.
 This allowance is known as a practical expedient.
 Practical expedients, as their name suggests, help streamline the accounting processes for calculating leases under the new guidance.
-These expedients help companies easily meet ASC 842’s compliance regulations.
+These expedients help companies easily meet ASC 842's compliance regulations.

 So, when you're first setting up your books under ASC 842, take the time necessary upfront to decide which asset classes' leases you'll classify as short-term (provided they meet the rules in the guidance for practical expedients).
 You could choose to handle all real estate or office equipment leases with durations up to 12 months this way.
 The benefits are two-fold: not only does this make your accounting department's job a bit easier, but these leases do not have to be carried on the balance sheet.

-A short-term lease carries the potential for renewability, just like a long-term lease.
-Language is built into your lease that outlines your renew options.
-If you choose not to renew your expiring lease, you can opt to renegotiate your current lease’s terms in the form of a new lease.
-However, ASC 842 makes it difficult to exercise options or lease extensions for short-term leases—an option or extension could alter the lease’s short-term designation.
+Exercising a renewal option or extension mid-term can convert a short-term lease to a long-term lease under ASC 842, triggering balance sheet recognition that would not have been required under the original short-term classification.
+If you choose not to renew your expiring lease, you can opt to renegotiate your current lease's terms in the form of a new lease.
+However, ASC 842 makes it difficult to exercise options or lease extensions for short-term leases—an option or extension could alter the lease's short-term designation.

 Here's an example: